Malting: Kilning

 Kilning reduces the grain moisture content and stops the germination process.
 In the first stage, the "free drying stage" the air temperatures are kept cool to dry the grain without causing the enzymes to denature.

 As the grain dries it is possible to raise the incoming air temperature for the second stage of forced drying to further dry the grain; the target malt moisture after kilning is around 5% by weight.
 During forced drying the relative humidity of the air coming from the bed drops, and the maltster is able to use a portion of the warm air as return air.

 During the last few hours of kilning the air temperature is raised to above 80 °C (the "curing stage") to break SMM down to DMS to reduce the DMS potential of the malt.
 DMS is an off flavour that tastes like sweetcorn in the final beer.
 The high temperatures of kilning also produce the colour in the malt through the Maillard reaction.

-Finally the kilned malt is cooled before the kiln is stripped (emptied).
+Finally the kilned malt is cooled before the kiln is emptied).